hardaker/draft-hardaker-dnsop-private-namespace-options/draft-hardaker-dnsop-private-namespace-options.md

 #### non-validating end-devices querying within .internal will:

-- inside the private network will:
+- inside the private network the client will:
     - Believe the upstream resolver's responses
-- outside the private network will:
+- outside the private network the client will:
     - Believe the upstream resolver's NXDOMAIN responses for anything deeper than .internal itself (IE, api.example.internal/A will return NXDOMAIN)

 #### validating end-devices querying within .internal will:

-- inside the private network will:
+- inside the private network the client will:
     - must be configured with a private TA to enable DNSSEC within the private network (creating an island of trust)
     - If unconfigured, it will believe the upstream resolver's responses because its delegated insecure, and therefore has no basis to distrust the answers
-- outside the private network will:
+- outside the private network the client will:
     - if not configured with a TA, all answers to .internal will either be NXDOMAIN or spoofable
     - if configured with a TA, all answers will be detected as BOGUS

-### Analysis of a special-use TLD (aka .zz) {#specialuse}
+### Analysis of a special-use TLD (eg .zz) {#specialuse}

 A special-use TLD will: